 Menopausal and pre-menopausal women

-Mirena® offers a solution to these symptoms at this stage of life: a hormonal coil can slow down the growth of myomas, reduce heavy bleeding and also provides effective contraception.
-It is generally recommended that women use contraception until they are about 51.
+In this phase of life, the hormonal IUS provides a solution to these symptoms: An IUS can slow down the growth of fibroids, reduce heavy bleeding, and also provide safe contraceptive protection.
+It is generally recommended to use contraception until about the age of 51.